 Eye Movement Desensitization and Reprocessing (EMDR) was developed as a therapeutic method aimed to rewrite traumatic memories by using bilateral sensory inputs.
 Even though the therapeutic framework differs from the psychiatric one by being less generic, the goal remains the same- to “fix” the individual, rather than change sociopolitical structures.
 For instance, surveys have globally proven that a high percentage of female patients within the mental health system have a history of child sexual abuse.
 As the women are being treated for varied “disorders”, the abuse, a phenomenon of sociopolitical character linked to patriarchy, is marginalized.

 Corresponding with other appearance-altering procedures and cosmetic surgeries, vaginoplasty can be perceived as a symptom of an anti-aging culture shaped by consumer capitalism or yet another form of institutionalized gender-based violence.
 Nevertheless, just as the psychiatric and therapeutic discourses, vaginoplasty is intended to “resolve” the individual by means of classification and regulation.
 In the video, we see a vagina (hardly even connected to a body) and two male hands covered with hygienic gloves demonstrating how it is disordered, supposedly, in a medicalized way.
 Through the examination, a model of normality is generated: a “good” vagina is the one little girls have- hairless and without any visible marks of sexual activity or birth.

-The project was exhibited in a classroom at the Academy of Fine Arts in Prague, 2018
+In 2018, the project was exhibited in a classroom at the Academy of Fine Arts in Prague.

 Read the full poem (and discover if you are human) here.